Shipping in Canada: Your 2025 Guide to Stress-Free, Efficient Logistics

 Workforce Shortages

 Certain segments of the Canadian shipping industry, particularly the trucking sector, have been experiencing labor shortages.
-An aging workforce and difficulties attracting new entrants have created labor constraints that threaten the ability of the industry to meet rising shipping demands.
+An aging workforce and difficulties attracting new entrants have created labor constraints that threaten the ability of the industry to meet rising demands of shipping in Canada.

 The Role of Technology in Modernizing Shipping Operations